aadeleon/CSB-Avelino-Final-Project/README.md

 This straightforward program is meant to automate the analysis of In-Cell Western (ICW) assays in my lab and to very quickly visualize the acquired data before variance analysis.
+Preliminary analysis is typically performed using Excel.
+The assay is performed at least a couple times a week, so this program will surely save time in the long run.

+While this particular program was written for analyzing insulin assays of cultured cells, the code variables can easily be modified as per the necessary experimental conditions.

 Instructions: